Table of contents

 How does Bitcoin mining work?

-Anybody can become a Bitcoin miner by running software with specialized hardware.
+Anybody can become a Bitcoin miner by running Bitcoin mining software and Bitcoin mining modules with specialized Bitcoin mining hardware.
 Mining software listens for transactions broadcast through the peer-to-peer network and performs appropriate tasks to process and confirm these transactions.
 Bitcoin miners perform this work because they can earn transaction fees paid by users for faster transaction processing, and newly created bitcoins issued into existence according to a fixed formula.

 For new transactions to be confirmed, they need to be included in a block along with a mathematical proof of work.
 Such proofs are very hard to generate because there is no way to create them other than by trying billions of calculations per second.
 This requires miners to perform these calculations before their blocks are accepted by the network and before they are rewarded.
 As more people start to mine, the difficulty of finding valid blocks is automatically increased by the network to ensure that the average time to find a block remains equal to 10 minutes.
 As a result, mining is a very competitive business where no individual miner can control what is included in the block chain.